CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 It is easy yet crucial as there will be reactions on specific functional groups.
 To solve the question you also need to draw the structures of the given compound.

-2. Grasp the general preparation methods
+2. Learn about general preparation methods

 3. Master Important reactions and mechanisms